ayush-vatsal/chatbot-RAG/README.md

 To run the Multi-lingual Voice Chatbot, follow these steps:

 1. Launch Jupyter Notebook.
+2. change directories to Notebooks
-2. Open the "multi_lingual_voice_chatbot.ipynb" notebook.
+3. Open the "multi_lingual_voice_chatbot.ipynb" notebook.
-3. Follow the instructions in the notebook to interact with the Multi-lingual Voice Chatbot using voice input.
+4. Follow the instructions in the notebook to interact with the Multi-lingual Voice Chatbot using voice input.

 Please note that the Multi-lingual Voice Chatbot requires additional models like the whisper model, which can be downloaded as instructed in the notebook.